apostrophecms/apostrophe-astro/README.md

 This option is the base URL of your Apostrophe instance.
 It must contain the port number if testing locally and/or communicating directly with another instance on the same server in a small production deployment.
 This option can be overriden at runtime with the `APOS_HOST` environment variable.

+During development it defaults automatically to: `http://localhost:3000`

 ### `widgetsMapping` (mandatory)